foundry-rs/book/src/forge/guides/writing-tests.md

     contract.setCounter(number);
 }
 ```
 Forge will populate those values at runtime and might uncover edge cases that cause your test to fail.
-It returns such an input if one is found.
+It returns such an input to you if one is found.

 We go more in dept on the topic in [Fuzz Testing](fuzz-testing.md).